HouQiming/i915ovmfPkg/README.md

 * May have issues with thunderbolt eGPUs.
 If you encounter problems, try with it unplugged
 * GVT-G may struggle with external displays(even if through an eGPU or other GPU)
+* May cause random kernel panics with MacOS due to a low default DVMT Pre-allocated memory amount.
+See [here](https://github.com/patmagauran/i915ovmfPkg/wiki/DVMT-Pre-Alloc---Stolen-Memory-Issues) for more info

 ## What is this